If you're upgrading from

 Some applications have complex build pipelines.
 For example, it's common practice for a development team to work in a "Dev" environment, then push their changes to a "Staging" when features are complete and ready to be tested, and finally released to a "Production" upon final approval.
 In such cases it may be beneficial define different configuration options for each environment.
-The Embrace SDK supports this this type of workflow through the Environments list available in the Settings window.
+The Embrace SDK supports this this type of workflow through the Configurations list available in the Settings window.

-Specifying Environments At Build Time
+Specifying Configurations At Build Time